astreum/whitepaper/README.md

 A Block consists of the block body and the validator's ed25519 signature of the body's tree hash.

 The block body has:-
-- accounts hash
+1. accounts hash
-- chain
+2. chain
-- number
+3. number
-- previous block hash
+4. previous block hash
-- receipts hash
+5. receipts hash
-- solar price
+6. solar price
-- solar used
+7. solar used
-- time
+8. time
-- transactions hash
+9. transactions hash
-- validator
+10. validator

 A Transaction consists of the transaction body and the sender's ed25519 signature of the body's tree hash.

 The transaction body has:-
-- chain
+1. chain
-- counter
+2. counter
-- recipient
+3. recipient
-- sender
+4. sender
-- solar limit
+5. solar limit
-- solar price
+6. solar price
-- value
+7. value

 The Receipt is the result from the application of a transaction to the Astreuos Account State.

 A receipt consists of the solar used and status of the application procedure.

 `Solar` is the currency for work done on the blockchain.
-The solar limit in a block is 1,000,000.
+The solar limit of a block is 1,000,000.

 | Fee | Solar |
 |---|---|